Girish10-AGENTIC-AI/Time-Series-Analysis-for-Inventory/README.md

-# Inventory Management Using Time Series Analysis and Forecasting 📊🕒
+# Inventory Management Using Time Series Analysis

 Managing the inventory of spare parts in various service centers to meet market demand poses a significant challenge.
 Despite substantial investments in spare parts inventory, ensuring the availability of these parts remains a problematic area.
 In this project, I've tackled this issue by employing time series analysis techniques 🧮🔍.